shssoichiro/encoding-guide/src/colors/models.md

 RGB is probably the most well-known color model, and is primarily used in image encoding.
 RGB consists of three color channels, Red, Green, and Blue, which are then combined to determine the final color of each pixel.
-Typically, RGB is the final colorspace that a monitor or TV will use to display images, although it is not commonly used for video encoding.
+Typically, RGB is the final model that a monitor or TV will use to display images, although it is not commonly used for video encoding.